cacophony-wj/LeS/README.md

 **A bit of a note on strap-ons**

 It seems that strap-ons are universally loathed among the Skyrim NSFW community, but SexLab loves them in female scenes and likes to use them at every opportunity if they are enabled.
-So I have included an old and forgotten Oldrim mod called "equippable schlong" available in the strapons menu.
+So I have included an old and forgotten Oldrim mod called "equippable schlong" available in the **Rebuild/Clean Menu**.
 It basically attaches a full SOS schlong to female characters with physics and collisions instead of a strap-on and is fully customizable from Racemenu.
+To use it, follow these steps:

+1. Go back to **Rebuild/Clean**
+2. Disable the terrible SexLab strapon by clicking **Calyps Strapon - Remove**
+3. Close the MCM and open your inventory
+4. Click on the item _AddItemMenu_
+5. Pull out the item _AddItemMenu - Search_ (the one with the box icon, not the book icon)
+6. Close and re-open your inventory
+7. Click on _AddItemMenu - Search_
+8. Type in _Schlong_ and click on _Equipable Schlong_ (yes it is misspelled)
+9. If you are running _Light But Kinky_ be sure to configure _Cursed Loot_ as per the instructions first or you will cover the schlong in shame when you go naked
+10. Open the console with the _tilde_ key (`)
+11. Type in _TFC_
+12. Close the console with the same key
+13. Adjust the camera with WASD + mouse to get a good view of the pelvic region, preferably from the side
+14. Open the console again
+15. Type in _showracemenu_
+16. Navigate over to _Genitals_
+17. Adjust that bad boy as you see fit
+18. Open your inventory and drop it on the ground.
+19. Open the console again and type tfc a final time.

-Just pull it out with the AddItemMenu, equip it, and adjust it to your liking, then drop it on the ground somewhere.
-It should auto-equip when appropriate (Amorous Adventures scenes are the worst for this)
+It should automatically appear when appropriate (Amorous Adventures scenes are the worst for this.)

-##  16. <a name='AMatterofTime'></a>A Matter of Time
+##  A Matter of Time

-###  16.1. <a name='Presets'></a>Presets
+###  Presets

 Click **User Settings: Load User Settings**

 Answer yes and wait for confirmation.

-##  17. <a name='AGO'></a>AGO
+##  AGO

-###  17.1. <a name='Settings'></a>Settings
+###  Settings

 The only one you need to de-select is **Persistent Arrows.**

-##  18. <a name='CGO'></a>CGO
+##  CGO

-###  18.1. <a name='Settings-1'></a>Settings
+###  Settings

 Set **Hotkey** to _Shift._ This enables you to use any weapon one or two handed.
 Keep in mind that the way you wield a weapon affects how you skill up, e.g. two-handed grip levels up two-handed, etc. Dual-wielding bacon is not yet an option.